jjjj473/DFV/README.md

 ```

 The Tools menu offers quick access to system information, network details,
 disk usage statistics and a terminal launcher.
+Additional options show the
+running kernel version and memory statistics using Linux system calls.

 Hardware acceleration is handled internally by WebKitGTK.
 If the underlying
 system provides GPU support, WebKitGTK will use it automatically to render web